- Facts and figures on tuition fees and student finance

 |Household income||Bursary value|

-Some universities and colleges give awards to students who live locally or in areas classed as having relative deprivation, or known to have low participation in higher education.
+Some universities and colleges give awards to students who live in areas classed as having relative deprivation, or known to have low participation in higher education.

 To help widen access to professional careers, King’s College London offers first year fee waivers of £9,000 (in other words, a free first year) to up to 85 undergraduate students who are studying certain courses it has designated as ‘Access to Professions’ programmes and who are from lower income backgrounds.

-Sparsholt College’s new Sparsholt College Bursary, available to students with household incomes of less than £25,000 but who don’t receive a National Scholarship Programme award, includes £500 towards accommodation and/or transport, as well as a £1,000 fee waiver.
+Sparsholt College’s Sparsholt College Bursary, available to students with household incomes of less than £25,000 but who don’t receive a National Scholarship Programme award, includes £500 towards accommodation and/or transport.